Year 1 and 2

 Autumn Term

-During the Autumn Term, the children will be exploring the Big Question of ‘How can we help a person or animal who doesn’t have a home?’ whilst our Global Theme is Identity and Diversity.
-The children will compare similarities and differences between peoples in local setting and also in wider contexts and focus on what contributes to self-identity and belonging.
+During the Autumn Term, the children will be exploring the Big Question of ‘How can we help a person who doesn’t have a home?’ whilst our Global Theme is Identity and Diversity.
+The children will compare similarities and differences between people in local setting and also in wider contexts and focus on what contributes to self-identity and belonging.
 Throughout this topic, our brave-change maker skills are empathy and managing change.
 This means the children will focus on talking about identity and diversity using an awareness of and concern for people’s feelings.
 The children will aim to demonstrate an interest in and concern for others outside their immediate circle and in a context different to their own.
 In addition, the children will describe feelings about changes in their own lives and locality.

-During Term 1, the children will focus on self-identity and how to live a healthy lifestyle, including eating a balanced diet and investigating how to remove germs to have good hygiene.
-The children will learn about the human life cycle and how we change as we grow, describing differences between life stages.
-Following this, the children will create a timeline to order significant events in their own life and use historical terms such as ‘then’, ‘now’ and ‘past’ to make comparisons.
+During Term 1, the children will focus on self-identity.
+As historians, They will create a timeline to order significant events in their own life and use historical terms such as ‘then’, ‘now’ and ‘past’ to make comparisons.
 Using maps, the children will go for a walk in the local area to find out what homes are like in our community, whilst learning about how homes have changed through history.
-The children will take pictures to observe and describe.
+The children will look at how an aspect of life has changed over time for example doing the washing and sanitation.
+Visiting St Fagon’s on a school trip will provide children with the experience of visiting different homes spanning different ages.
 During Art, the children will learn about print artists Ben Nicolson, Claude Flight and Paul Klee.
 They will create their own print to create homes and houses.
+They will also create videos all about themselves using clips to show how unique they are.